cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     token
       cryptographic token that represents a footprint of value defined by the community, market state, or self-governed entity.
 A token can be fungible or non-fungible, and act as a payment unit, reward, trading asset, or information holder.

-    token burning
-       the process of removing a token from circulation, (destroying the token).

     tokenization
       the process of representing real-world assets with digital tokens.